PurpleBooth/git-mit/.github/ISSUE_TEMPLATE/bug_report.md

 Steps to reproduce the behavior:

 1. Go to '...'
-2. Click on '....'
+2. Click on '...'
-3. Scroll down to '....'
+3. Scroll down to '...'
 4. See error

-If this is relating to a lint, then add the text of a commit that is triggering the lint.
+If this is related to a lint, then add the text of a commit that is triggering the lint.

 **Expected behavior**